open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>runAsUser</b></td>
         <td>integer</td>
         <td>
-          The UID to run the entrypoint of the container process.<br/>
+          The UID to run the entrypoint of the container process.
+Defaults to user specified in image metadata if unspecified.
+May also be set in PodSecurityContext.<br/>
           <br/>
             <i>Format</i>: int64<br/>
         </td>